-Being th(b), lh(b) both positive, one infers that a greater value of r is associated with a greater value of zn and vice-versa.
+Given that th(b), lh(b) are both positive, it can be inferred that a greater value of r is associated with a greater value of zn and vice versa.

-In turn this implies that we are looking with networks having the utmost vertical coordinates of all nodes and hence the minimum thrust.
+This, in turn, implies that we are seeking networks with the uppermost vertical coordinates of all nodes and, hence, the minimum thrust.